alerika2018/rentalBikes/README.md

 ## About this application:

-RentMe is a web application that can be use to store information about stores dedicated to rent bikes for general public.
+RentMe is a web application that can be used to store information about business dedicated to rent bikes for general public across Canada.

 RentMe was developed using the following tech stack: